A bicuspid aortic valve (BAV) is an aortic valve that only has two leaflets, instead of three.

 A narrowed valve can also be opened through cardiac catheterization.
 A fine tube (catheter) is directed to the heart and into the narrow opening of the aortic valve.
 A balloon attached to the end of the tube is inflated to make the opening of the valve larger.

 In adults, when a bicuspid valve becomes very leaky or very narrowed, it may need to be replaced.
-This used to only be able to be done using open heart surgery, but can now sometimes be done via catheters.
+This used to be possible only with open heart surgery, but can now sometimes be done via catheters.

 Sometimes the aorta may also need to be repaired if it has become too wide or is too narrow.